Dr Mohamed Al-Hada

 Due to the high performance, superb electronic and electrical conductivity, and excellent mechanical properties of Graphene, Mohamed Al-Hada and his colleagues are working on understanding and improving graphene’s applications in near-ambient pressure experiments.
 He is also interested in gaining further insight into the nature of the chemical surface of NMC positive electrodes for lithium ion batteries (LIB), by means of in situ XPS techniques, in EU light source facilities as well as using lab XPS.

 - Diploma in Physics, Leibniz University Hannover.

 - Dr rer nat, TU Berlin.

-Mohamed Al-Hada got his PhD in Physics at TU Berlin in 2005 using the third generation of synchrotron facility in Berlin.
-He moved to Amran University Yemen where he worked as Prof. Assistant until 2015.
-Between 2007 and 2015, he joined the work group of Prof. Wolfgang Eberhardt at the TU Berlin as a researcher in many scientific projects related to the cluster physics.
+Mohamed Al-Hada obtained his PhD in Physics at TU Berlin in 2005 using the third generation synchrotron facility in Berlin.
+He moved to Amran University, Yemen, where he worked as an Assistant Professor until 2015.
+Between 2007 and 2015, he joined the work group of Professor Wolfgang Eberhardt at TU Berlin as a researcher on many scientific projects related to cluster physics.

 Publications, links and resources